Skip to main content

 How insurance companies use delay to pressure you into accepting less.
 Learn the regulatory deadlines, how to document delays, and when to take action.

-Insurance advertising promises protection, personal service, and good faith.
-The claims process often delivers delay, lowball offers, and adversarial handling.
-Those ads can become evidence against the insurer.
+Insurance ads promise protection, personal service, and good faith.
+Claims often bring delay and lowball offers.
+Those ads can become evidence in your case.

 Common property insurance myths debunked with California case law, statutes, and regulations.
-From carrier misinformation to policyholder misunderstandings — what the law actually says.
+What the law actually says vs. what most policyholders believe.

-California law gives homeowners significant protections when an insurer cancels or non-renews their policy.
-Learn the notice requirements, moratorium rules, and your options when your carrier drops you.
+California protections when your insurer cancels or non-renews: notice requirements, disaster moratorium rules, and your options when the carrier drops you.

-How insurance company reserves work, what adjuster authority levels mean for your claim, and why your claim may be reassigned to a different adjuster as damages increase.
+How insurance reserves work, what adjuster authority levels mean for your claim, and why your file may be reassigned as damages grow.

 Key California Insurance Case Law: Bad Faith, Coverage, and Appraisal